idris-lang/Idris-dev/docs/tutorial/modules.rst

     module Btree

+    public export
     data BTree a = Leaf
                  | Node (BTree a) a (BTree a)

+    export
     insert : Ord a => a -> BTree a -> BTree a
     insert x Leaf = Node Leaf x Leaf insert x (Node l v r) = if (x < v) then (Node (insert x l) v r) else (Node l v (insert x r))

+    export
     toList : BTree a -> List a
     toList Leaf = []
     toList (Node l v r) = Btree.toList l ++ (v :: Btree.toList r)

+    export
     toTree : Ord a => List a -> BTree a toTree [] = Leaf
     toTree (x :: xs) = insert x (toTree xs)

+The modifiers ``export`` and ``public export`` say which names are visible from other modules.
+These are explained further below.

 Then, this gives a main program (in a file ``bmain.idr``) which uses the ``Btree`` module to sort a list: